gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

 using the stable compiler release and another using the unstable one.
 If my math is not wrong, that's more than a single test, enough to impress your mom.

-The platforms to test are macosx and linux.
+The platforms to test are MacOSX and Linux.
 You can test Windows too, you can do nice things with `VirtualBox alone
 <https://oracleexamples.wordpress.com/2011/08/12/virtualbox-script-to-control-virtual-machines/>`_
 or `with additional tools like Vagrant
 <http://www.vagrantup.com/blog/feature-preview-vagrant-1-6-windows.html>`_, but
 I don't own any Windows licenses and have little interest in getting one.
-Since both target platforms are unix-like, we will be able to reuse the scripting for both using `bash <https://www.gnu.org/software/bash/>`_ or whatever shell used by the systems used to run the test cases (if you don't control the environment, like on virtual host).
+Since both target platforms are Unix-like, we will be able to reuse the scripting for both using `bash <https://www.gnu.org/software/bash/>`_ or whatever shell used by the systems used to run the test cases (if you don't control the environment, like on virtual host).
 We won't go the full virtual